duffelhq/duffel-api-ruby/README.md

 You can set up [webhooks](https://duffel.com/docs/guides/receiving-webhooks) with Duffel to receive notifications about events that happen in your Duffel account - for example, when an airline has a schedule change affecting one of your orders.

 These webhook events are signed with a shared secret.
-This allows you to be sure that a webhooks are genuinely from Duffel when you receive them.
+This allows you to be sure that any webhook events are genuinely sent from Duffel when you receive them.

 When you create a webhook, you'll set a secret.
 With that secret in mind, you can verify that a webhook is genuine like this: